rubenvar/csv-reader/README.md

 ### Contribute

-Of course, suggestions and PRs are welcome.
-Here is (_roughly_) the dev process:
+Suggestions and PRs are welcome, of course.
+This is (_roughly_) the dev process:

-`extension/content_scripts/csv_reader.js` has all the parse and output logic.
+`extension/content_scripts/csv_reader.js` contains all the parse and output logic.
 The `browser.tabs` queries use Promises, supported in Firefox but not in Chrome, so the extension loads a polyfill for this.

-`extension/popup/popup.js` manages the user input logic, messages to the main content script, and custom CSS inserts.
+`extension/popup/popup.js` manages the user input logic, messaging to the main content script, and custom CSS inserts.

 To load the unpacked, test extension:

 - In Chrome, load the whole unpacked `extension/` folder.
 Make sure the polyfill is in `extension/polyfills/`.
-- In Firefox, I use Mozilla's [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/).
+- In Firefox, I use Mozilla's [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) tool.

 To build and pack the extension, I use `web-ext` too.
 It builds the `extension` folder and creates a `.zip` file inside `extension/web-ext-artifacts`.